 In days gone by, you'd know BNPL as store finance or interest-free credit.
 The overarching concept is still the same, with modern world tweaks that have made it accessible to the younger generation.

-When you need to make a big purchase quickly and don't want to go down the credit card and overdraft route, BNPL can be a useful option.
-Be cautious about becoming reliant on the offer, and be sure that you can manage your ins and outs, so you don't get unstuck with charges.
+When you need to make a big purchase quickly and don't want to go down the credit card and overdraft route, BNPL can be a practical option.
+However, be cautious about becoming reliant on BNPL, and ensure you can manage your ins and outs, so you don't get unstuck with charges.